 2. Get hung up on details

-Concentration and attention to details can be good.
+Concentration and attention to detail can be good.
 But, sometimes many young authors get stuck in the middle of the story trying to find ideas.
 Thinking over the best possible continuation of events you’re wasting your time.
 Instead of hanging up on the deadlock, try to work with the plot.
 Develop following events in your story, and reconsidering the plot, the idea you’ve been looking for will come to you eventually.
-Though, if you faced with a standstill and your fantasy has no desire to assist you in storytelling anymore, you can ask for ‘writing salvation’ at Edu Birdie Authors with years of experience can pull you out from the point of struggle.
+Though, if you faced with a standstill and your fantasy has no desire to assist you in storytelling anymore, you can ask for ‘writing salvation’ at Edu birdie with years of experience can pull you out from the point of struggle.